wagtail/rfcs/text/089-atag-audit.md

 - `input-button-name`: `<input>` button elements must always have a text label.
 - `link-name`: `<a>` link elements must always have a text label.
 - `p-as-heading`: This rule checks for paragraphs that are styled as headings.
 Paragraphs should not be styled as headings, as they don’t help users who rely on headings to navigate content.
+- `alt-text-quality`: A custom rule ensures that image alt texts don’t contain anti-patterns like file extensions and underscores.

 There are a number of success criteria that do not have automated checks nor instructions for manual checking:

-- 1.1.1 Non-text Content (A) – specifically instructions on correct entry of alt text, and marking images as decorative when appropriate
 - 2.4.4 Link Purpose (In Context) (AA) – instructions and potentially limited automated checks on correct link text (avoid "click here")
 - 1.4.5 Images of Text (AA) – instructions on avoiding images of text except for scenarios where there is no alternative
 - 2.4.9 Link Purpose (Link Only) (AAA) – see above